GenAI4PM 2025

 - Case Studies: Real-world applications and their outcomes.

-Types of Contributions and Submission Guidelines
+Types of Contributions

 - Full Papers (up to 12 pages): Describing novel research methodologies or case studies performed in industry, to be published in the proceedings.